KevinMarquette/kevinmarquette.github.io/_posts/2018-08-04-Powershell-Standard-Library-Binary-Module.md

 I jumped right into how to make a binary module and didn't mention why you would want to make one.
 In reality, you are writing C# and give up easy access to PowerShell Cmdlets and functions.
 That is a big reason why I have not shifted to binary modules sooner.

 But if you are creating a module that does not depend on a lot of other PowerShell commands, the performance benefit can be quite large.
 By dropping into C#, you get to shed the overhead added by PowerShell.
-PowerShell was optimized for the administrator, not the computer.
-A little overhead is expected.
+PowerShell was optimized for the administrator, not the computer and that adds a little overhead.

 At work, we have a critical process that does a lot of work with JSON and Hashtables.
 We optimized the PowerShell as much as we could but this process was still running for 12 minutes.
 The module already contained a lot of C# style PowerShell.
 This made the conversion to a binary module was very clean and easy to do.
 Our conversion cut that process down from over 12 minutes to under 4 minutes.
 That opened my eyes a little bit.